theislab/bartSeq/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3252205.svg)](https://doi.org/10.5281/zenodo.3252205)

-# Software for Bart-Seq
+# Software for BART-Seq
-Software required for Bart-Seq – a cost-effective target enrichment technology using forward and reverse barcoding to analyze selected set of genes in single cells and/or bulk RNA/DNA samples
+Software required for BART-Seq – a cost-effective target enrichment technology using forward and reverse barcoding to analyze selected set of genes in single cells and/or bulk RNA/DNA samples

 ## Barcode design
 Design barcodes using the bartender python software